capitec/omni-components/TESTING.md

 # Testing

-This guide will take you through the process of creating a Story for your UI component  to render permutations  along with some basic interaction tests.
+This guide will take you through the process of creating a Story for your UI component to render all its supported permutations along with some basic interaction tests.

 &nbsp;
 # Table of Contents